Bazaar Khan El Khalili: The Famous Cairo Market You NEED to See to Believe! (2025)

 Bazaar Khan El Khalili: A Historic Market in Cairo

-Dating back to 1382, Khan El Khalili started as a caravanserai for traders but was actually built over a Fatimid burial ground—so yeah, it’s been around for over 600 years!
+Dating back to 1382, Khan El Khalili was originally a caravanserai for traders—built right over a Fatimid burial ground.
+So yeah, it’s been around for over 600 years!

 Today, it’s Egypt’s most famous market and one of the busiest in the Middle East.

 What makes it special?
 For me, it’s the perfect mix of history, culture, and absolute chaos.
-As you wander through the narrow alleys, you’ll find colorful lanterns, fragrant spices, handcrafted jewelry, and Egyptian souvenirs you never planned on buying—but suddenly can’t live without.
+As you weave through the narrow alleys, you’ll find vibrant lanterns, fragrant spices, handcrafted jewelry, and Egyptian souvenirs you never planned to buy—but suddenly can´t live without.

 Love history?
 Don’t miss my guide to visiting Coptic Cairo to dive into Egypt’s rich Christian heritage!